ALIVE: Awakening LLM Reasoning via Adversarial Learning and Instructive Verbal Evaluation: Abstract

 \section{Abstract}

-The quest for expert-level reasoning in Large Language Models (LLMs) has been hampered by a persistent \textit{reward bottleneck}: traditional reinforcement learning (RL) relies on scalar rewards that are \textbf{costly} to scale, \textbf{brittle} across domains, and \textbf{blind} to the underlying logic of a solution.
-This reliance on external, impoverished signals prevents models from developing a deep, self-contained understanding of reasoning principles.
-We introduce \textbf{ALIVE} (\emph{Adversarial Learning with Instructive Verbal Evaluation}), a hands-free alignment framework that moves beyond scalar reward optimization toward intrinsic reasoning acquisition.
-Grounded in the principle of \emph{Cognitive Synergy}, ALIVE unifies problem posing, solving, and judging within a single policy model to internalize the logic of correctness.
-By coupling adversarial learning with instructive verbal feedback, ALIVE enables models to internalize evaluative criteria directly from raw corpora, effectively transforming external critiques into an endogenous reasoning faculty.
-Empirical evaluations across mathematical reasoning, code generation, and general logical inference benchmarks demonstrate that ALIVE consistently mitigates reward signal limitations.
-With identical data and compute, it achieves accuracy gains, markedly improved cross-domain generalization, and higher self-correction rates.
-These results indicate that the reasoning trinity fosters a self-sustaining trajectory of capability growth, positioning ALIVE as a scalable foundation for general-purpose reasoning alignment without human-in-the-loop supervision.
+Achieving expert-level reasoning in Large Language Models (LLMs) remains constrained by a persistent reward bottleneck: conventional reinforcement learning (RL) relies on outcome scalar rewards that are \textbf{costly} to scale, \textbf{brittle} across domains, and \textbf{blind} to the underlying logic of a solution.
+This reliance on impoverished external signals limits the model’s ability to develop a deep, self-contained understanding of reasoning principles.
+We propose to view reasoning as a \textbf{self-evolving process}, in which learning arises from a closed-loop interaction among problem construction, solution generation, and review.
+Therefore, we introduce \textbf{ALIVE} (\textbf{A}dversarial \textbf{L}earning with \textbf{I}nstructive \textbf{V}erbal \textbf{E}valuation), a unified self-supervised alignment framework that shifts the objective from reward optimization to intrinsic reasoning acquisition.
+Specifically, ALIVE organizes learning as a closed-loop interaction among three roles: task construction, problem solving, and solution review.
+Starting from raw corpora, the model first constructs reasoning tasks by masking informative spans and generating corresponding targets, then produces reasoning trajectories to solve them, and finally critiques its own solutions through instructive verbal evaluations that assess both correctness and reasoning quality.
+This adversarial self-review process converts raw text into scalable reasoning supervision, enabling the model to iteratively refine its reasoning behavior without externally annotated rewards.
+Across benchmarks in mathematical reasoning, code generation, and logical inference, ALIVE consistently outperforms strong baselines under matched data and compute budgets, achieving higher accuracy, improved cross-domain generalization, and stronger self-correction ability.
+These results suggest that closed-loop reasoning acquisition provides a scalable alternative to reward-driven learning, positioning ALIVE as a step toward self-evolving reasoning systems.